Eastern New Mexico University: Golden Student Success Center

-The Jack Williamson Science Fiction Library is part of the Special Collections and has one of the top science fiction collections in the world with over 30,000 volumes, including science fiction books, science fiction pulp magazines dating back to the early 1900s, manuscripts, correspondence, and photographs.
+The Jack Williamson Science Fiction Library is part of the Special Collections and has a science fiction collection with over 30,000 volumes, including science fiction books, science fiction pulp magazines, manuscripts, correspondence, and photographs.

-Runnels Gallery

-The Runnels Gallery is an exhibit space open to the public that features art by ENMU students, ENMU faculty, and guest artists.
-Runnels Gallery has hosted national juried exhibitions for artists working in various mediums including two-dimensional, three-dimensional and photography.

-ENMU Museums
+Museums

 Dr. Antonio Gennaro Natural History Museum

 The Dr. Antonio Gennaro Natural History Museum is affiliated with the ENMU Department of Biology.
 The purpose of the museum is to educate the public about the diversity of life while emphasizing the natural heritage of eastern New Mexico and the greater Southwest, particularly the Llano Estacado.
 Formerly known as the Eastern New Mexico University Natural History Museum, the museum was renamed and dedicated to Dr. Gennaro in spring 2016.
 In addition to the taxidermy and study skins on display, the museum features a live animal exhibit with both native and non-native species.
 Gennaro came to ENMU in 1966 as an associate professor of biological sciences and went on to become a nationally recognized researcher.
 He started ENMU's vertebrate collection for the museum.
 He authored and published two books, Nature's Way and Wildlife Falsehoods.

 Blackwater Draw Museum

-The original Blackwater Draw Museum opened in 1969 at the midway point between Clovis and Portales to display artifacts uncovered at the Blackwater Locality No. 1 site and illustrate life at the Blackwater Draw site during the Clovis period (over 13,000 years ago) through the recent historic period.
-In 2017, the museum was moved to the ENMU campus and expanded to more broadly incorporate anthropology and related topics.
+The original Blackwater Draw Museum opened in 1969 to display artifacts uncovered at the Blackwater Locality No. 1 site and illustrate life at the Blackwater Draw site during the Clovis period (over 13,000 years ago) through the recent historic period.